relztic/relztic/README.md

 👾 I'm a Full-Stack Wizard with extensive experience in the field since 2014—most recently in the Health Tech market,
 where I've gained deep understanding of industry-specific requirements.
 Over the years, I have worked on both
-back-end and front-end, tailoring my approach to make use of my expertise which goes from high-integrity data
+back-end and front-end, tailoring my approach to make use of my expertise, which goes from high-integrity data
 migrations to building user-centric web applications.

 ⚡️ Whether I'm refactoring a legacy codebase or architecting a new system from scratch, I focus on building scalable